romaingroux/SPar-K/README.md

 bin/spark --data data.txt --cluster 4 --shift 7 --iter 30 --seeding kmean++ --seed 1234
 ```

-If you are using the Singularity image, use :
+With the Singularity image (note that data.txt is inside the image) :
 ```
 singularity exec spar-k.simg spark --data data.txt --cluster 4 --shift 7 --iter 30 --seeding kmean++ --seed 1234
 ```
-If you are using the Docker image, use :
+With the Docker image (note that data.txt is inside the image) :
 ```
 docker run -i spar-k spark --data data.txt --cluster 4 --shift 7 --iter 30 --seeding kmean++ --seed 1234
 ```
-The data 'data.txt' are contained within the image so there is no need to create a mount point between the host file system and the container file system yet.
-However, for cases where the data are outside the container (on the host file system) or when the results have to be sent outside the container (to the host file system), this will be required.
+The data 'data.txt' are contained within the image and the results are retrieved by a stream redirection so there is no need to create a mount point between the host file system and the image file system yet.
+However, for cases where the data are in a file outside the image (on the host file system) or when the results have to be sent to a file outside the image (to the host file system), this will be required.
 It can be done as follows :

 ```
 docker run -i -v <current dir>:/mount spar-k spark --data /mount/data_from_host.txt --cluster 4 --shift 7 --iter 30 --seeding kmean++ --seed 1234